 Colourful and creative, full of memorabilia and heirlooms, complemented by design classics and extravagant soloists: An eclectic kitchen radiates individual cosiness.
 What does eclectic style look like, how does a potpourri of different elements become a coherent look?

-How would you like your eclectic interior to look?
-New and old, casual and elegant, creative and minimalist - the possibilities are endless.
-We present creative ideas for eclectic kitchens with a wow effect.
+How would you like your eclectic decor to look?
+New and old, casual and elegant, creative and minimalist—the possibilities are endless.
+We present creative ideas for eclectic kitchens that are sure to impress.

-Tip: A special coating for kitchen fronts is called Fenix.
-It minimises light reflections, is extremely resistant and dirt-repellent - ideal for vibrant kitchen styles.
+Tip: A special coating for kitchen cabinet doors is called Fenix.
+It minimizes light reflections, is extremely durable and stain-resistant—ideal for vibrant kitchen styles.

-In an eclectic kitchen, you combine elements that at first glance appear to be soloists.
-How do they form a coherent unit?
-Quite simply: Birds of a feather flock together.
-Use a connecting element as a guide.
-Accessories from different eras in a uniform colour scheme, colourful furniture in a similar design or decorative elements such as vases in multi-faceted styles made from a single material create a harmonious effect.
+In an eclectic kitchen, you combine elements that, at first glance, stand out on their own.
+How do they form a cohesive whole? is quite simple: Birds of a feather flock together.
+Use a link element as a guide.
+Accessories from different eras in a unified color scheme, colorful furniture with a similar design, or decorative elements such as vases in a variety of styles made from a single material create a harmonious effect.

-And as an added bonus, An eclectic kitchen thrives on individual details, such as pictures in golden baroque frames above the dining area and a colourful oriental rug.
-Or place an extraordinary sculpture in front of a window, while found objects, souvenirs or kitschy eye-catchers shine on side or wall shelves.
+And as an added bonus, An eclectic kitchen thrives on unique touches, such as paintings in golden Baroque frames above the dining area and a colorful Oriental rug.
+Or you could place an unusual sculpture in front of a window, while found objects, souvenirs, or kitschy eye-catchers take center stage on sideboards or wall shelves.